guillemsala/by_ratings_assignment/readme.md

 In our case, the model makes predictions for the bottom layers, and then uses the [variance weighted least squares (WLS)](https://scikit-hts.readthedocs.io/en/latest/hts.html#hts.functions.optimal_combination) reconciliation method [2] to account for the interactions within the hierarchies.
-All of this is implemented using the [sci-kit HTS](https://scikit-hts.readthedocs.io/en/latest/) package, and is known to be the *state-of-the-art* in demand forecasting, outside neural network approaches.
+All of this is implemented using the [pyHTS](https://angelpone.github.io/pyhts/index.html) package, and is known to be the *state-of-the-art* in demand forecasting, outside neural network approaches.

 #### Train and validation dataset construction